yhoiluhi/agmod/SINGLEPLAYER.md

 ## Changelog
 These are the changes to singleplayer in AG 6.7 when compared to HL Steam, and some are specific to the HL campaign.
-- You're now able to hold the gauss charge between maps (not on saveloads though).
 - Fixed hornet-related crash.
 - Fixed weapon drop related crash.
 - Fixed satchel softlock.